 - Support multiple storages, including memory, OS file system, RDBMS, Key-value object store and more

-- Files and directories are chunked into same-sized blocks to eliminate metadata leakage
+- Files and directories are packed into same-sized blocks to eliminate metadata leakage

 - Content-based data chunk deduplication and file-based deduplication